quickbooks2018/ai-agents/docker/README.md

 - Create a Dockerfile for the Node.js application
 - Create a docker-compose.yml file that ONLY manages the Node.js container
 - Configure the Node.js container to connect to the external PostgreSQL server using `host.docker.internal`
-- Ensure proper port mapping to access the web application from the host browser
+- Ensure proper port mapping to access the webpage from the host browser
 - Include all necessary build steps in the Dockerfile
-- Implement Docker best practices (appropriate base image, multi-stage builds if needed)

 ### 6. Documentation
 - Include a README.md with:
   - Clear setup instructions
   - How to start and stop the application
   - Environment variable configuration requirements
-  - Any assumptions made during development

 ## Testing Success
 The solution works when:
-1. `docker-compose up -d` starts the web application successfully without requiring any host-installed packages
+1. `docker-compose up -d` starts the webpage successfully without requiring any host-installed packages
 2. The application connects to the existing PostgreSQL database using `host.docker.internal` and the MCP credentials
-3. The web interface is accessible from a browser on the host machine
+3. The webpage is accessible from a browser on the host machine and displays data from the database
-4. Products can be viewed, added to cart, and orders submitted
-5. The health-check endpoint returns a positive response confirming database connectivity
+4. The health-check endpoint or indicator shows a successful database connection
-6. No additional PostgreSQL container is created or downloaded
+5. No additional PostgreSQL container is created or downloaded
-7. No Node.js, npm, or other application dependencies are required on the host machine
+6. No Node.js, npm, or other application dependencies are required on the host machine
 ```